dotnet/dotnet-docker/CONTRIBUTING.md

 1. Regenerate the Dockerfiles
 1. Update the tags listing in the readmes

-The following examples illustrate how to run `update-dependencies`
+The following examples illustrate how to run `update-dependencies`:

 - Update the 3.1 product versions